bitcoin/bitcoin/README.rst

 - Build on Windows

-- Details dialog for transactions (on double click)
+- Show details dialog for transactions (on double click)

+- Display error messages/alerts from core

+- More thorough testing of the view with all the kinds of transactions (sendmany, generation)